PatrickDoering/test-analytics/README.md

 * `cd test-analytics/testanalytics_frontend && mvn gae:unpack && mvn gae:run` + another cup of your favorite hot drink
 * press ^C after the dev servers starts up (no maven target to build the package o.O)
 * `mv target/{test-analytics-1.0-SNAPSHOT,war}` to make appscale happy
-* `cd && appscale deploy test-analytics/testanalytics_frontend/target/` and enter some e-mail address again (no idea what is it good for)
+* `cd && appscale deploy test-analytics/testanalytics_frontend/target/` and enter some e-mail address again (no idea what it's good for)
 * after the app starts up successfully `appscale relocate test-analytics 80 443` to make the app available on standard ports
 * ???
 * profit! (or not, continue reading below)